cgarryZA/CV/entries/msc-sci-comp-2025.md

 - **Robust deployments:** tested, documented tooling that moves cleanly from research to production.
 - Bread-and-butter foundations reinforced: **Bayesian inference**, **supervised/unsupervised learning**, **stochastic modelling**, and **time-series-aware evaluation**.

-> _This entry is cross-linked to my primary CV and will be expanded with project artefacts (reports, repos, benchmarks) as modules progress._
+> _This entry will be expanded with project artefacts (reports, repos, benchmarks) as modules progress._

 ---